 Approaches like Farming gods way follow the principles of conservation agriculture where water loss by exposing soil through plowing is avoided.
 In the seed pockets compost is applied which enables a good initial root developement due to sufficient available nutrients.
 Feel free to build little half circles of soil downslope of the plantig holesbut avoid too long inondation of the seedhole in case of occasional strong rain periods.
 By Mulching more rainwater is caught thank without and less water is lost on the soil surface.

-In case of long drought periods this can be critical as experience in Mali (no, i didn’t mix up our countries :wink: ) show.
+In case of long drought periods this can be critical as experience in Mali (no, i didn’t mix up our countries ) show.
 Wider spacing of the plants reduces concurence of the water in the root zone.
 In critical water-scarcity-scenarios like this I would not recommend the introduction of other cultures which just focus on an in increase of plant available nutrients as they might create concurence for water.
 Once dead their deeper roots might even provoke capilar rise of water stored in deeper layers so that total root available water might be less at the beginning of the next season.

 If you take a several years perspective you might introduce shrubs & bushes with the capacity to pull up water from deeper levels to the root zone of the maize.